 Encounters between people and spiders are usually accidental and bites are a response by the spider when its web or nest (or the spider itself) is disturbed.
 Most produce venom therefore, they could be considered “poisonous.”
 The venom is stored in glands that empty into the spider’s fangs or chelicerae.
 For the most part, spider bites are insignificant.
 However, just as bee and wasp stings may trigger allergic reactions in some people, the same can be true for spider bites.
 Young children, the elderly and hypersensitive individuals are more likely to react more strongly to a spider bite.

 WHERE THEY HIDE

 Web-building spiders are most likely to show up in areas where insects are abundant; e.g., woodpiles, around porch lights, windows or water sources (such as water spigots).
-On occasion, you will find spiders on objects or in areas that have been left undisturbed which may include sandboxes or even children’s toys.
-Check these items periodically for signs of spiders.
+On occasion, you will find them on objects or in areas that have been left undisturbed which may include sandboxes or even children’s toys.
+Check these items periodically.